akl5/PackTrack/README.md

 On a special note, thank you to Mark Fontenot for teaching us the skills necessary to complete this project.

+## **Video Link**
+Here is the link to the PackTrack demo, hosted on Vimeo: https://vimeo.com/1036948088?share=copy Please check submission document for Phase 3 for the password.

 ## **What Is the Motivation Behind the Project?:**
 When it comes to applying to co-ops, it is difficult to learn more about nuanced topics of a job placement such as work culture, team environment, and skills learned on the job just from the generic application description